CU-ESIIL/Maka-Sitomniya/docs/contributing.md

 If you need help, feel free to ask in GitHub Discussions or in our project Slack.

 💡 Need Help?
-If you’re new to GitHub:
+If you’re new to GitHub or have a question about how to do something:
-Check out GitHub Docs.
+   - Check out GitHub Docs.
-Ask questions in GitHub Discussions or in our project Slack.
+   - Ask questions in GitHub Discussions
+   - Ask questions in our project Slack
+   - Contact a member of the Tech Team